Delboy/EatMe/README.md

     - If a user tries to edit a recipe that does not belong to them they receive a forbidden access error.

     ![edit recipe page](assets/images/edit-recipe-page.png)

+- #### Features to add
+    - A star rating system to replace the like button.
+Users would score each recipe out of 5 with the average reflected as filled stars.
+    - Submenus for All Recipes.
+Sections such as breakfast, lunch, dinner, dessert, or cultural sections such as mediterranean, asian, spanish etc.
+    - Option to share recipes on social media.

 [Back to top ⇧](#eat-me)